Post

 Add SDL Include

-• Open the Project Properties that SDL will be used in
+• Open the Project Properties for the project that will use SDL (e.g., Engine).

 Project Properties

-In the Project Properties, make sure that the Configuration is set to All Configurations and Platform is set to All Platforms.
+In Project Properties, ensure Configuration is set to All Configurations and Platform is set to All Platforms.

 Configurations

-• Add the directory of the SDL include folder to the Additional Include Directories.
+• Add the SDL include directory to Additional Include Directories (C/C++ > General):

 1